sonixlabs/nativedriver/README.md

 Next use ant to build the NativeDriver libraries:

     $ cd nativedriver/android
+    // Buld all
     $ ant

+    // Build server only
+    $ ant standalone-server

+    // Bulid client only
+    $ ant standalone-client

 The libraries are built and stored in the nativedriver/android/build directory: